eligolf/affinity_chess/README.md

   - MVV/LVA
   - Internal Iterative Deepening

-There is also a small opening book included which you decide if the AI should use or not.
+There is also a small opening book included.

 Future implementation ideas:
 - [ ] Make negamax stop at exactly the maximum search time and return the best move from the previous iteration